ike-agu/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 Now enter just `console` in the Console, what output do you get back?
 - I get an object: console {debug: ƒ, error: ƒ, info: ƒ, log: ƒ, warn: ƒ, …}
 Try also entering `typeof console`
-- I get a syntaxError: Uncaught SyntaxError: Unexpected identifier 'console' Answer the following questions:
+- I get 'object' as output

+Answer the following questions:

 What does `console` store?